Monsters of Morningside

 And at long last, the deepening gray-blue of evening chased a berry-red sun behind the mountain.
 The stars came out.
 After dinner, Alex ran out the back door.
 There were only tatters of clouds in the sky, and no moon at all.
 Alex jumped up and down in the middle of the yard.

 The Vagabond was going to take him to the other world!
 She was going to show it to him!
 What would he see?
 Would she introduce him to the monster?
-Would she show him a new magical creature he'd never even dreamed of?
+Would she show him a new magical creature that he'd never even dreamed of?

 "Baby X!" called Kuku.
 "Jacket!"
 She stood on the porch wrapped in Dad's thick wool blanket, holding Alex's parka.